Superrehtard/old_diaspora_wiki/Deployment.md

 - With other pods.
 The data in this interface lis encrypted as needed, and can be transferred as-is i. e., using plain http.

+## What's a "web server"?

+The word "web server" has become ambigious   in this context.
+The basic setup is a fronting web server (nginx in reference installation), and an application web server (thin in reference install).

+The front  webserver is typically something the user already has running.
+The application server is OTOH a specific server for diaspora, with specific requirements for running rails etc.

+It's clear that it should be possible, and not hard, to use almost any web server as a fronting one.
+The basic requirement is to handle a few static files for webfinger, and to forward traffic to7from diaspora.

+As for the application server, the reference install uses thin.
+It's unclear whether other alternatives such as apache passenger might also work.
+There is some discussion on [[Discussions on fedora apache wiki page]]

 ## Usecases

 There are thre usecases/scenarios: